 Targeting price: minimum unit pricing

 The genesis of advocacy for minimum unit pricing [MUP] in the UK has been described elsewhere, as have its adoption by the Scottish Government and alcohol industry attempts to derail the policy in both Scotland and England (Nicholls, 2012; Katikireddi et al., 2014a and b; Hilton et al., 2014; Gornall 2014; McCambridge et al., 2013).
 Put briefly, in 2007 researchers at the University of Sheffield were commissioned by the Department of Health to produce a review of alcohol policy measures.
-The now famous ‘Sheffield Model’, included MUP in its econometric and epidemiological models of the relationship between price, consumption and harm ( et al., 2008).
+Professor Tim Stockwell, who had played a key role in developing minimum pricing in Canada, acted as an advisor and supported exploration of it as a policy option.
+The now famous ‘Sheffield Model’, included MUP in its econometric and epidemiological models of the relationship between price, consumption and harm (Brennan et al., 2008).

 Despite the complexity of the Sheffield Model, minimum unit pricing has a natural appeal to common sense: it seems obvious that if you make the cheapest alcohol more expensive, then consumption at that end of the market will fall.
 MUP, therefore, is a both a complex science of econometrics, price elasticity estimates, consumption distributions and harm projections, and an apparent ‘no-brainer’ solution to the problem of deep discounting.
 Consequently, MUP is amenable to operating as a policy heuristic (Cairney 2014b).
 That is to say, the complicated question ‘do you believe the econometric models sufficiently demonstrate MUP will reduce alcohol harms in vulnerable population subgroups?’ may be substituted in the minds of policymakers and the public alike for the simpler question ‘do you object to very cheap alcohol?’
 (Kahneman, 2011).
 The tension between scientific and intuitive approaches to the validity of MUP helps explain tensions in subsequent policy framing.

-MUP swiftly caught on as a policy ‘idea’ (Smith 2012 and 2013). to different stakeholders it presented a solution to different problems.
+MUP swiftly caught on as a policy ‘idea’ (Smith 2012 and 2013).
+However, to different stakeholders it presented a solution to different problems.
 Many within public health saw MUP as contributing to the ‘prevention paradox’ in which small reductions in harms spread across a large population produced a ‘maximum public health gain’ (Health Committee, 2012: ev10).
 For others, MUP represented an 'exquisitely targeted' intervention aimed only at heavy drinkers (Sheron et al., 2014), while a third view emphasised that MUP would affect all drinkers to some degree, but disproportionately those drinking at harmful levels, thereby representing a form of what the Marmot Review described as ‘proportionate universalism’ (2014; Katikireddi, 2014b: 15; Holmes, 2014; Marmot et al., 2010).
-Although large producers opposed the measure, some brewers (such as Molson Coors and Greene King), many pub operators and the consumer group CAMRA, saw MUP as a method for equalising a market distorted by deep supermarket discounting, thereby tackling a long-term decline in pub numbers.
+Although large alcohol producers vociferously opposed the measure, some brewers (such as Molson Coors and Greene King), many pub operators and the consumer group CAMRA, saw MUP as a method for equalising a market distorted by deep supermarket discounting, thereby tackling a long-term decline in pub numbers.

 Critically, however, the Home Office construed MUP as tackling the 'scourge of violence caused by binge drinking' (HM Government, 2012: 2).
 As the Home Office minister Jeremy Browne put it: